The First Day

 Isn’t the weather in San Francisco bizarre ?
-It’s 60F and this is a mini heatwave, apparently.
+It’s 60oF and this is a mini heatwave, apparently.
 We were warmer at home.
 Anyway, it’s sunny and there aren’t any clouds, so it can’t be that bad.
 We dressed for a summer day and headed off to find out what San Francisco has to offer the recently arrived tourist.
+We were sort of hoping to make it to the Golden Gate Bridge, but hadn’t thought far beyond that.

-The first thing it had to offer was breakfast at a little coffee shop on the corner of Powell and Sutter.
+Before any actual touristing, we needed some breakfast.
+We tried a little coffee shop on the corner of Powell and Sutter.
 This was our first introduction to the American concept of choice in its full glory.
 We spent ages holding up the queue while we were working our way through the substantial menu.
 We can’t remember the name of the place but whatever it was, the home made granola was excellent, and the muffins amazing ( especially the chocolate ones ).
-Translating the various forms of milk into English from American was the next challenge, but once we established that half-fat = semi-skimmed, we were well away.
+Translating the various forms of milk into English from American was the next challenge.
+Once we’d established that half-fat = semi-skimmed, we were well away.

 By the time we got to the end of Golden Gate, we had descended into a blanket of fog.
 And it was cold.
 As we were both dressed for summer, we decided that trying to walk across the whole of the bridge wasn’t the brightest idea in the world, so we just walked ( quickly ) over to the first tower and took a few arty photos of bridge, fog and wind.
 The wind on the bridge was strong enough to be photographed.